 My family and I are committed to growing our food with organic and toxic-free principles.
 We focus on using homeopathics everywhere on farm--from our garden and animals to the farmers and the kids!
 Integrating homeopathy with other natural management efforts has allowed us to thus far avoid any and all conventional medications on all our creatures—great and small.
 To me, homeopathy without a solid real-foods diet, is like trying to build a house of straw.

 Our farm is named 'Milk and Honeybee Homestead.'
 Where does our farm name come from?
 After suffering from debilitating auto immune issues for years, I was finally introduced to the wonderful world of Homeopathy through one of my favorite homeopaths, Joette Calabrese.
-Today, I have met many other wonderful homeopaths, such as Grant Bentley in Australia and all my friends at the Texas Society of Homeopathy.
+Today, I have met many other wonderful homeopaths around the world.
 After a lot of learning and several different homeopathic remedies, I’m free from most of those illnesses which burdened me for so long.
 When it came time to name our farm, I read the passage in the Bible in Exodus 3:17.
 There, the children of Israel—who also suffered great trials—were promised a land flowing with milk and honey, and I felt a deep connection to this scripture.
 Where I couldn’t drink milk before, I can now digest it.
 Where there was pain and suffering, I have been blessed with peace and healing.
 And now, our own piece of land flows with milk and honey.
 After great personal trials, we are blessed to further know and commune with God and allow Him to become known to us on our little homestead.

 Update: Our family has rented out our form for a couple of years while my husband's work sent us expat to Europe for a couple of years!